linkoep/jekyll-now/projects/blinds.md

 layout: page
 title: Smart-Home Blinds
 ---
-I've finished the software and hardware for my automated blinds.
+I've finished the software and hardware for my automated blinds, which combines a NodeMCU microcontroller and a motor to automatically raise and lower my blinds, and integrates with Samsung SmartThings.
 Look for a full writeup coming soon!